 - The rights of citizens to a healthy and equitable standard of living through access to social welfare programs, healthcare, fair wages, and safe housing

-- The appropriation of state funds, or tax exemption benefits to agencies, organizations, private businesses that discriminate
+- The appropriation of state funds or tax exemption benefits to agencies, organizations, and/or private businesses that discriminate

 - Infringements upon the human rights to housing, food, and healthcare

-- Infringements upon First Amendment freedoms, including freedom of speech, religion, press, and assembly
+- Infringements upon First Amendment freedoms, including freedom of speech, religion, press, and peaceful assembly

 - Attempts to obscure the functions of state government from public access and inspection.

-Why it’s important: Gun violence is unnecessary and preventable.
-It is possible and crucial for our country and state to have nuanced conversation around the 2nd Amendment.
-We believe we can have both the right to gun ownership AND keep our children and families safe.
+Gun violence is unnecessary and preventable.
+It is possible and crucial for our country and state to have rigorous and informed conversation around the 2nd Amendment.
+We believe we can have both the right to gun ownership AND the right to keep our children and families safe.

 - Common sense and responsible gun ownership, not to be infringed upon by racial or ethnic profiling or the discriminatory enforcement of regulations

 - The ability for law enforcement, victims of violent crimes, or concerned individuals to petition the court to temporarily restrict a person’s access to firearms on a showing of credible evidence that the person is a threat to themselves or to others